 Florida’s West Coast Turtle Walk, Sarasota

-On the Gulf coast, Sarasota’s Longboat Key Turtle Watch hosts morning Saturday morning walks the month of July.
+On the Gulf Coast, Sarasota’s Longboat Key Turtle Watch hosts morning Saturday morning walks during the month of July.
 For information on the dates go to the Longboat Key Turtle Watch Facebook Page.
-Visitors meet on Longboat Key, stroll to the beach in search of mother sea turtles tracks.
+Visitors meet on Longboat Key, stroll to the beach in search of mother sea turtle tracks.
 On the tour, volunteers search for tracks that lead to freshly laid nests, stake the nests for protection, while you share the wonderment of Florida’s magical beach nursery.